giacomociti/iride/README.md

     // ....
 ```

-In SPARQL, output variables start with either '?' or '$', but in practice only '?' is used.
+In SPARQL, output variables start with either '?' or '$' but, in practice, only '?' is used.
 Hence this library hijacks the prefix '$' to indicate input parameters.

 Furthermore, upper case data type hints (e.g. IRI, INT) instruct the type provider to